 As much as the Curious Campers team enjoy travelling together, we had different things to do lists for Bowral.
 One of us spent the day in a baggy green haze immersed in all things Bradman, and one strolled around cafes, galleries and shops.
 We got back together to check out the gardens and lookouts.
 Bowral is a fascinating and beautiful place, here’s what to expect when you visit.

-Bradman Museum and International Cricket Hall of Fame
+Bradman Museum & International Cricket Hall of Fame

 For many travellers, there is only one reason to go to Bowral – cricket.
 Cricket legend Sir Donald Bradman grew up in Bowral and Glebe Park is home to the Bradman Museum and International Cricket Hall of Fame.

 There is much more to the museum than walking around looking at old bats and black and white photos.
 It’s an immersive, interactive experience spread across 6 galleries.
-They cover everything from the basics of cricket, cricket and the media, and the colour of cricket spectators.
+They cover everything from the basics of cricket to cricket and the media.
 Then there’s the Bradman museum that honours the greatest cricketer to play the game.

 The centre is open 9-4 seven days a week.
 There is an admission fee; concession and family tickets are available.
 Even if you are not a cricket fan allow two hours or more to look around.
 If you are a cricket tragic, this could be a solid half day activity.
-There is a café if you need to refuel and gift shop where you can get something to remember your visit.
+There is a café if you need a lunch break and gift shop where you can get something to remember your visit.